-- a.
+- (1) a.
 Ik ben naar Amsterdam gereisd met de trein.
 I am to Amsterdam travelled with the train 'I travelled to Amsterdam by train' - b.
 Ik heb van Peter gehoord dat je morgen dertig wordt.
 I have from Peter heard that you tomorrow thirty become 'I heard from Peter that you turn thirty tomorrow'

-The second structural position is called 'uitloop', lit. 'outflow'.
+The second structural position in the right periphery, following the extraposition position, is called 'uitloop', lit. 'outflow'.
 According to the ANS, it is separated from the 'sentence proper' by a comma intonation.
 Among other things, the position can be filled by a noun phrase which has already been referred to earlier in the sentence by a pronoun, cf. (2):

-(2) Stonden die er al lang, die bomen?
-Stood they there already long, those trees?'Have they been there for a long time already, those trees?'
+(2) Stonden die er al lang, die bomen?Stood they there already long, those trees?'Have they been there for a long time already, those trees?'